ofek/pyapp/README.md

 #### Embedding

 You may set the `PYAPP_DISTRIBUTION_EMBED` option to `true` or `1` to embed the distribution in the executable at build time to avoid fetching it at runtime.

+### Installation indicator

+The environment variable that is used for [detection](#detection) may be set to the path of the executable at runtime if you set the `PYAPP_PASS_LOCATION` option to `true` or `1`.
+This is useful if your application wishes to in some way manage itself.

 ### Starship prompt